silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

   - /design/the-ux-of-contact-lenses-containers/
   - /design/ux-of-contact-lenses-containers/
 ---
 <p class="lead">How is the UX of contact lenses containers?
-It’s easy to overlook what we use daily, and yet everyday things are usually the ones that make us feel frustrated.</p>
+It’s easy to overlook what we use daily, and yet everyday things are usually the most frustrating ones.</p>

 <!--more-->